pellared/logrusctx/README.md

-# logrusctx
+# logrusutil

-See documentation and examples in GoDoc: https://godoc.org/github.com/pellared/logrusctx/logctx
+See documentation and examples in GoDoc: https://godoc.org/github.com/pellared/logrusutil